Omicron to be dominant variant in EU by mid-January

 Harries said the variant poses “probably the most significant threat we’ve had since the start of the pandemic.”

-Britain recorded 78,610 new infections on Wednesday, the highest confirmed total of any day during the pandemic.
-But because of vaccines, deaths remained far lower than during previous peaks.
+Britain on Wednesday recorded 78,610 new infections, its highest confirmed daily total of the pandemic.
+But deaths remained far lower than during the country’s previous peaks, before vaccines against the coronavirus were widely deployed.
+Scientists have said they don’t know yet if omicron is as lethal as other virus variants.

 Alarming rises in infections as winter approached and the delta variant remained at large prompted many European governments to implement public health measures as excess mortality increased during the fall.